AhmadMalikIsran/PyWebLite/README.md

 # PyWebLite

-PyWebLite is a lightweight Python web framework designed for simplicity and ease of use.
-Created by a talented 13-year-old student as a school project, PyWebLite draws inspiration from Django and offers a minimalist approach to web development.
+PyWebLite is a lightweight Python web framework designed for simplicity and ease of use.PyWebLite draws inspiration from Django and offers a minimalist approach to web development.
 Despite its young creator, PyWebLite showcases impressive capabilities and has received praises from professors and mentors.

 ## Features